 Jacob Sartorius, 16

 Jacob Sartorius has had a busy few years — he dated “Stranger Things’” Millie Bobby Brown and just released his fourth EP this past May.
-Business Insider dubbed Sartorius as the next Justin Bieber in 2016 but only time will tell how far his music career goes.
+Business Insider dubbed Sartorius the next Justin Bieber in 2016, but only time will tell how far his music career goes.

 21 million fans